 Election Day is here.
 Polls open in Ohio at 6:30 a.m. on November 3, and close at 7:30 p.m.
 The U.S. presidential race, all 16 Ohio congressional seats and many other state races will be on the ballot.

 During the primaries, the coronavirus outbreak pushed Ohio to postpone its spring election and switch to almost entirely absentee voting.
 This time around, absentee voting has reached record levels, but turnout for in-person voting on Election Day is expected to be unprecedented in its own right.

 Below, WOSU put together a guide to help you navigate Ohio’s 2020 election, including information on how to vote, and a rundown of what you can expect on your ballot.
-This guide will be updated with new information throughout the year.

 Here’s some key dates to know for the fall election: